Proteusiq/hadithi/dev.io/simplicity/README.md

 — David Hockney

-“Simplicity is prerequisite for reliability. “
+“Simplicity is prerequisite for reliability."
-— Edsger Dijkstra
+— Edsger Dijkstraui

+# Bank